 The Company's reporting currency is the U.S. Dollar.
 Typically, the functional currency of each of the Company's foreign operating subsidiaries is the respective local currency.
 Foreign currency assets and liabilities are translated from the functional currency into the reporting currency using the exchange rate prevailing at the balance sheet date, while revenue and expenses are translated at the average exchange rates during the period.
 Foreign exchange gains and losses arising from translation are included in accumulated other comprehensive income (loss) in the consolidated balance sheets.
 The Company records net foreign exchange gains and losses resulting from the remeasurement of the currencies of the recorded balances associated with the Company's long-term debt to the functional currencies of the borrowing subsidiaries in realized and unrealized gains (losses) on foreign currency debt in the consolidated statements of operations.
-Excluding debt-related transactions, the Company records foreign exchange translated statements of operations.
-Included in other income (expense), net in the consolidated statements of operations.
+Excluding debt-related transactions, the Company records foreign exchange transaction gains and losses resulting from the conversion of the currency of the transaction or recorded balance to the subsidiary's functional currency in other income (expense), net in the consolidated statements of operations.
 Included in other income (expense), net were net foreign exchange losses of \$4,569 and \$2,430 for the years ended December 31, 2022 and 2021, respectively, \$615 for the period from February 10, 2020 to December 31, 2021 (Successor) and \$523 for the period from January 1, 2020 to February 9, 2020 (Predecessor).